ryguy5/arlo-cam-api/README.md

 This project forks [Meatballs1/arlo-cam-api](https://github.com/Meatballs1/arlo-cam-api) which simulates the Arlo Basestation to communicate with cameras.

-Based on reconstructing the communication between a VMB4000r3 and Arlo Pro 2 cameras.
+Based on reconstructing the communication between a VMB4000r3, Arlo Pro 2 cameras (VMC4030P), and Arlo Audio Doorbells.

 It won't work with the mobile app, and there is no real plan to support this at present.
-However, it does allow you to use your Arlo cameras as normal RTSP camera sources for other media recorders.
+However, it does allow you to use your Arlo cameras as normal RTSP camera sources for other media recorders, and your Audio Doorbell as a Wi-Fi motion and binary sensor.

 We can either emulate the basestation using the same SSID and capture and re-use the WPA-PSK to make the cameras connect to us.
 Or we can try and use WPS to get the cameras to sync to our own basestation.

 ## API Configuration